 - a local council tenant

 You must get permission from both landlords before an exchange date can be agreed.
-Even after you have permission to exchange, if your rent account is in arrears the exchange on the agreed can't take place.
+Even after you have permission to exchange, if your rent account is in arrears the exchange on the agreed can't take place

 We will not unreasonably withhold permission to exchange.
 Reasons why we might refuse are set out by law.

-How to find someone to swap homes with
+Find someone to swap homes with

 To help you find an exchange, we recommend that you register for free with HomeSwapper – the UK's largest online mutual exchange service.